tchapgouv/tchap-desktop/README.md

 - In `package.json` you need to put  `tchapConfig.tchap-web_github.use_github : true` and complete `tchapConfig.tchap-web_github.branch` and `tchapConfig.tchap-web_github.repo`

+- You can also select the environment in `tchapConfig.tchap-web_github.env` that you want to use.
+This will determine which config.json to select for the build.
+If no value is set (prod, preprod or dev), it will use prod as default.

 - Then you can run the same step as the dev using a specific web archive version